How long can a boiler flue be? Boiler flue regulations

-1. Horizontal flue: A boiler flue, most common in the UK, comes outside of a house drilling into a external wall is called horizontal flue.
+A boiler flue, most common in the UK, comes outside of a house drilling into an external wall is called a horizontal flue.
 This flue comes out of a house from the boiler to the outer wall straightly.

-2. Vertical flue: A flue, exits through the roof or loft is called a vertical flue.
-To install this flue, extra money will be needed as it demands maximum length and extra work to be done.
+A flue that exits through the roof or loft is called a vertical flue.
+To install this flue, the extra money will be needed as it demands maximum length and extra work to be done.

 Do you need a boiler flue?

-· Distance from bedroom and window: Your boiler and flue should be placed at the proper distance from the bedroom and window.
+- Placement of boiler and flue in relation to bedroom and window: The boiler and flue should be situated at the appropriate distance from the bedroom and window.